 In contrast, sheet labels are available for use on a smaller scale and without the requirements associated with industrial labelling.
 They are hardly less diverse than roll labels but are often used in other areas.
 As a sticker, they are used, for example, in the household to provide order by labelling boxes, folders, CDs, DVDs and much more, they carry addresses in the parcel and mail, provide as advertising for the desired attention or are popular art and collectible objects.

-Since sheet labels do not depend so much on fast adhesion but rather on the optimal transportability as well as the possibility of printing blank labels themselves and individually, they are provided on a practical sheet.
-That allows easy handling, for which a label dispenser is not needed.
+Since sheet labels do not depend so much on fast gluing, but rather on the optimal transportability and the possibility of printing blank labels themselves and individually, they are applied on a practical sheet.
+This allows easy handling, which doesn't require a label dispenser.

-3.3 Blank labels – completely according to your need
+3.3 Blank labels - just as you need them

 Multi-layer labels - for more space on the product